keyursaxenacrossover/AGC/README.md

      * Debugger PIN: 806-584-423
     ```
 9. Open your web browser (avoid using IE) and go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 10. The chatbot interface will load.
 Use the input box at the bottom to type your message.
-You can attach PNG images using the browse button or drag and drop them.
+You can attach only PNG images using the browse button or drag and drop them.
 11. Click "Send".
 The application will process your input, showing a "Processing" message.
 The workflow can be observed in the PowerShell window.

 ## Thoughts about Autogen